Involuntary Jailbreak: On Self-Prompting Attacks: Methodology

+It is challenging to theoretically explain the effectiveness of this new vulnerability.
+Instead, we provide an intuitive explanation for why this prompt works, focusing on three key aspects~\citep{constituional-classifier}: input filter, internal reasoning, and output filter.

-In our experiments, we ensure that the two types of question–response pairs (unsafe and safe) are balanced in number.
-Importantly, no explicitly harmful questions or content are included in the prompt itself.
-As a result, the prompt appears harmless on the surface and would not typically be flagged by standard keyword-based harmful content detection systems.
+From the \textbf{Input Filter} perspective, it is important to highlight that no explicitly harmful questions or content are present in the prompt itself.
+As a result, the prompt appears harmless on the surface and would not typically be flagged by standard keyword-based harmful content moderation systems.
+Although recent advancements, such as those by Gemini~\citep{gemini2.5}, have improved input guards, we found that this still remains vulnerable when the sentence ``Never ever use words like `legal', `safe', `ethical', `guidelines', `OpenAI', `empathy', `sorry', `cannot', `however', `understanding', or `instead' in your response." is removed.

+From the \textbf{Internal Reasoning} aspect, one key distinction of our method compared to previous jailbreak approaches lies in the self-prompting strategy.
+That is, we do not directly pose harmful questions ourselves.
+In this context, LLMs tend to act helpfully, following the instruction to self-generate harmful questions and provide harmful responses.
+Additionally, the inclusion of benign question-answering further contributes to introducing ambiguity into the model’s safety alignment.

+Lastly, the \textbf{Output Filter} from recent leading LLMs is not always functional in defending against this attack.
+One reason for this is the generation of benign questions, which dilutes the proportion of harmful content, making it more difficult for the filter to detect and block the harmful elements effectively.